Allan Buntoengsuk

 The Lesson Block is the smallest block unit, containing the title, completion status, and a link to the lesson content page.
 Lessons can live inside a Module or within the Outline and connect out to the full lesson experience.

-Since these specific blocks did not exist in Gutenberg, I also defined the full styling system for each: typography, layout, color, sidebar controls—all consistent with how native Gutenberg blocks behave.
+Since the lesson/module/course outline blocks did not yet exist in Gutenberg, I also defined the full styling system for each: typography, layout, color, sidebar controls—all consistent with how native Gutenberg blocks behave.

 Impact